BodinoMing/ielts/speaking.md

 **Can you make ice cream by yourself?**

+**reason:**I have learned how to make it at home using simple ingredients and equipment.

+**example:**, I can make a basic vanilla ice cream by mixing cream, sugar, and vanilla extract together and then freezing it in an ice cream maker.
+It’s actually quite easy and the result is delicious.

+### 1.2.14 language

+**What languages do you speak?**

+**reason:** Chinese is my native language and I have been speaking it since I was a child.

+**example :** For instance, I grew up in a Chinese-speaking family and attended school where all classes were taught in Chinese.
+This allowed me to develop a strong foundation in the language and become proficient in it.

+**Have you ever learnt any foreign languages in school?**

+**reason:** English is a widely spoken language and is considered an important skill to have in today’s globalized world.
+My school placed a strong emphasis on teaching English and provided many opportunities for students to improve their skills.

+**example:**For instance, I took English classes throughout my time in school and participated in many programs to practice my..
+This allowed me to  gain more confidence in speaking English.

+**Do you think it's difficult to learn a new language?**

 **reason:**

 **example:**

-### 1.2.14 language

-What languages do you speak?

-reason:

-example:

-Have you ever learnt any foreign languages in school?

-reason:

-example:

-Do you think it's difficult to learn a new language?

-reason:

-example:

-Will you learn another language in the future?
+**Will you learn another language in the future?**

-reason:

-example:
+**reason:**

+**example:**

-Why do people learn foreign languages?
+**Why do people learn foreign languages?**

-reason:

-example:
+**reason:**

+**example:**

 ### 1.2.15 day off